A Sexy Outfit? Check

 ~ Then smile … I flashed him my biggest, most welcoming grin.

 ~ Speak up and ignite the conversation.
 Say something funny and flirty.
 Drop your voice to a husky whisper as if your words are for their ears only.
 No cheesy lines … Daniel dropped by and leaned against the door frame to my hospital room.
 He asked me how I was.
 I said “We didn’t win” referring to the LottoMAX ticket he told me to purchase the last time I was in for my checkup.
 When he told me how lucky I was and that I needed to buy his next ticket, I seductively suggested we share.
 “I’ll buy our ticket tonight” I said as I left.
+And I did.
+I am a woman of my word.
+Note that those tickets won us three free plays … So wish us luck on the Decmeber 22 draw!

 ~ Flirt with your body.
 Cock your head to the side, look adorable and play with your hair … He clasped the back of his neck, which made him seem taller and bigger by puffing out his chest.
 We have each signalled our interest in each other as predictably and instinctively as peacocks fan their tails.